Late Chinese leader Jiang hailed in memorial service

 The Hong Kong Stock Exchange did not halt trading but its external screens at Exchange Square downtown stopped showing data for three minutes.
 The Chinese Gold and Silver Exchange, also in Hong Kong, suspended trading briefly to mark the occasion.

-An official memorial for Jiang drew large crowds over the weekend, mostly older Hong Kongers who have seen Hong Kong’s transition from British to Chinese rule.
+An official memorial for Jiang drew large crowds over the weekend, mostly older Hong Kongers who credit him with overseeing a smooth transition from British to Chinese rule.
 The handover was made with a pledge by China that Hong Kong would maintain its own social, economic and legal systems for 50 years.

-A sweeping crackdown on freedom of speech and assembly, electoral reforms that effectively eliminated the political opposition and the imposition of a draconian National Security Law under Xi have drained most of the substance from the “one country, two systems” framework as promised under Jiang.
+A sweeping crackdown on freedom of speech and assembly, electoral reforms that effectively eliminated the political opposition and the imposition of a draconian national security law under Xi have drained most of the substance from the “one country, two systems” framework as promised under Jiang.

-Associated Press reporter Kanis Leung contributed to this report from Hong Kong.
+Associated Press writer Kanis Leung in Hong Kong contributed to this report.